Kingerthanu/Python_FTM_PDF_Parser/README.md

 Optimized Prompts For Fine-Tuning: The Prompts For Sending Text Chunks To OpenAI Or **LLaMA** Are Crafted To Elicit Highly Technical And Detailed Responses.
 These Prompts Are Structured To Break Down The Integration Of Hardware And Software, Particularly In Real-Time Systems, While Asking For Code Samples, Performance Benchmarks, And Practical Optimizations.
 The Refined Prompt Structures Ensure Responses Remain Highly Relevant And In-Depth, Directly Addressing Key Topics With A Focus On Maximizing Actionable Insights.

-Retry Logic For API Stability: The Prompt Engineering Process Is Bolstered By A Robust Retry Mechanism, Ensuring That Intermittent Failures During Communication With APIs (Such As OpenAI's GPT) Do Not Disrupt The Workflow.
-The System Will Retry Failed Requests, Ensuring Reliability In Generating Fine-Tuning Data And Reducing The Risk Of Data Loss During API Calls.

 #### **- Looking Forward**
 The Future Development Roadmap For The Parser Pipeline Focuses On Further Integrating Multi-Domain Contextual Chaining.
 This Would Allow The System To Create More Comprehensive, Interlinked Datasets By Chaining Contextual Information Across Different Types Of Data Sources (E.G., PDFs, Images, Tables, And Structured Data).